bytecodealliance/javy/docs/docs-contributing-architecture.md

 ### `javy-cli`

-The CLI for compiling JS to Wasm.
+The CLI that drives the `javy-codegen` crate to compile JS to Wasm.
 This isn't intended to be a CLI that accommodates all uses for all users but rather to provide a useful base of functionality.

 #### When to add a `cargo` feature